-- 1.7 This assessment is guided by HM Treasury's 'Green Book', which sets out the standard approach to undertaking economic impact assessment.
-The assessment has been carried and reported in four stages (each stage is reported in a new chapter): - Baseline assessment the report then sets out the local area's economic baseline data, examining the size, depth and performance of the Exeter economy to gauge the level of impact and change that might be absorbed from the proposed masterplan. - Measuring economic impacts the economic impacts of the proposed Masterplan Site are measured primarily through the number and type of jobs and equivalent level of economic output (GVA) generated by the scheme since these estimates provide the best local indicator of economic impact. - Measuring social impact setting out the relevant context for economic development and growth and the impact of new residents on local services, communities and places. - Conclusion The analysis in relation to the proposed redevelopment of the Harlequins Centre economic impacts on Exeter, its businesses and its residents, under the context of the national planning framework to form an overall conclusion on the significance of the impacts of the proposed scheme.
+1.8 This assessment is guided by HM Treasury's 'Green Book' (2020), which sets out the standard approach to undertaking economic impact assessment.
+The assessment has been carried and reported in four stages (each stage is reported in a new chapter):

+- Baseline assessment the report then sets out the local area's economic baseline data, examining the size, depth and performance of the Exeter economy to gauge the level of impact and change that might be absorbed from the proposed masterplan. - Measuring economic impacts the economic impacts of the proposed application site are measured primarily through the number and type of jobs and equivalent level of economic output (GVA) generated by the scheme since these factors provide the best indicator of local economic impact. - Measuring social impact setting out the relevant context for economic development and growth and the impact of new residents on local services, communities and places. - Conclusion The analysis about the proposed redevelopment of the Harlequins Centre economic impacts on Exeter, its businesses and its residents, under the context of the national planning framework to form an overall conclusion on the significance of the impacts of the proposed scheme and the wider economic case for its development.